bazelbuild/bazel/docs/getting-started.md

 Bazel puts binaries it has built under _bazel-bin/_.
 Note that you can always look at the `build` command's output to find output file paths.

-Writing Your Own Build Rules
+Creating Your Own Build File
 ----------------------------

-Now you can start adding your own build rules.
+Now you can create your own BUILD file and start adding build rules.
 This example assumes that _my-project/_ is a Java project.
 See the
 [build encyclopedia](build-encyclopedia.html)
-for advice on writing rules for other languages.
+for advice on adding build rules for other languages.

 Note that when we ran "bazel build" above, the third argument started with a filesystem path ("examples/java"), followed by a colon.
 When you run